NgHanWei/EEG_Confusion_MOOC/README.md

 ## Run

-Download the input folder from the dataset link.
+Download the input folder from the dataset link (requires a Kaggle account) and put in the main folder directory along with the code.
+Otherwise, simply download the data from this repository.

 ```
 usage: python LOSVO_DCN.py